PhoenixErgo/phoenix-hodlcoin-contracts/README.md

 - Let D be the developer fee percentage.
 - Then, Q >= 0.025 * (F/D)

-As long as this condition is satisfied, you may include any other constrain in your implementation of the fee contract.
+As long as this condition is satisfied, you may include any other constraint in your implementation of the fee contract.

 ## hodlERG Phoenix Fee Implementation
 For the Phoenix Finance implementation of hodlERG, we kept the original fee percentages: